-Cathy is the Associate Dean for Learning and Teaching within the Faculty of Health and Medical Sciences and Senior Teaching Fellow in the School of Health Sciences.
+Cathy is the Associate Dean (Education) within the Faculty of Health and Medical Sciences and Principal Teaching Fellow in the School of Health Sciences.
 She is a Registered Nurse and Nurse Educator with extensive clinical and leadership experience in critical and high dependency care.

 During the 16 years of working within higher education, Cathy has successfully lead and managed both undergraduate and postgraduate health care programmes.
 She has been working at the University of Surrey since September 2010 and has undertaken the role of Programme Director for the professional preparation nursing programmes, when she was accountable for the development, leadership and quality of this large programme.